risoflora/libsagui/README.md

 # Projects using Sagui

-- [Brook framework](https://github.com/risoflora/brookframework) - Pascal framework which helps to develop web applications.
+- [Brook framework](https://github.com/risoflora/brookframework) - Pascal framework which helps to develop web applications. [[LGPL v2.1](https://github.com/risoflora/brookframework/blob/master/LICENSE)]

+Would you like to add your project to that list above?
+Feel free to open a [new issue](https://github.com/risoflora/libsagui/issues/new?labels=documentation&template=project_using_sagui.md) requesting it! :-)

 # Contributing

 Sagui is totally open source and would not be possible without our [contributors](https://github.com/risoflora/libsagui/blob/master/THANKS).
 If you want to submit contributions, please fork the project on GitHub and send a pull request.
 You retain the copyright on your contributions.
 If you have questions, open a new issue at the [issues page](https://github.com/risoflora/libsagui/issues).
-For donations to support this project, please click the botton below.
+For donations to support this project, please click the button below.

 [![Support this project](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=silvioprog%40gmail%2ecom&lc=US&item_name=libsagui&item_number=libsagui&currency_code=USD&bn=PP%2dDonationsBF%3aproject%2dsupport%2ejpg%3aNonHosted)